Assistant Professor, Race, Gender, and Ethnic Studies

 Biography

-Before joining the Ethnic Studies Department, and since 2017, Dr. Aronis has taught extensively at Colorado State University and the University of Colorado Boulder on race, gender, identity, communication technologies, and notions and practices of intersectionality, privilege, and oppression in the U.S. society.
+Before joining the Race, Gender and Ethnic Studies Department, and since 2017, Dr. Aronis has taught extensively at Colorado State University and the University of Colorado Boulder on race, gender, identity, communication technologies, and notions and practices of intersectionality, privilege, and oppression in the U.S. society.
 She taught courses like 'Visual Communication', 'Gender & Communication', 'Discourse, Culture, and Identities', and 'Communication, Technology, and Society'.
 In 2019-2021 she held a Postdoctoral position at the Department of Communication at the University of Colorado-Boulder.

 Since 2018 she has been active in addressing the situation of the Jewish community on the CSU campus, and in the summer of 2020 was appointed the university Special Advisor on the Prevention of Antisemitism as well as the Co-Chair of the Presidential Task Force on Jewish Inclusion and the Prevention of Antisemitism.
 Currently, she serves as the Co-Chair of the newly established Advisory Council on Jewish Inclusion under the Office of Inclusive Excellence (with Dr. Mica Glantz).
 In Fall 2021 Dr. Aronis served as a member of the Inclusive Excellence Leadership Drafting Committee of the CSU Courageous Strategic Transformation.